 Ongoing counseling and support are essential in all treatment strategies.

 "Opioid" is a term for a number of substances derived from the opium poppy and their synthetic and semisynthetic variations.
-Opioids have a legitimate medical use as powerful pain relievers.
+Opioids have a legitimate medical use as powerful pain relievers Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
+For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more .
 They include codeine (which has a low potential for dependence), oxycodone (alone and in various combinations, such as oxycodone plus acetaminophen), meperidine, morphine, pentazocine, and hydromorphone.
 Methadone taken by mouth and fentanyl taken by a skin patch are used for chronic severe pain.
-Heroin, which is illegal in the United States but is used in very limited treatment applications in other countries, is one of the strongest opioids.
+Heroin is a potent opioid that is illegal in the United States but is used in very limited treatment applications in other countries.

 Tolerance can develop after a few days of continued opioid use.
 That is, people need more and more of a drug to feel the effects originally produced by a smaller amount.
 People may become more tolerant to some effects than to others.
 Although people with a substance use disorder often have tolerance to a drug, having tolerance by itself does not mean that a person has a substance use disorder.

 Did You Know...

 Opioids dull pain and are strong sedating drugs, causing people to become drowsy and quiet.
 Opioids may also cause euphoria.

 Other, less desirable effects include